Looking for somewhere warmer

 After returning to Whitehorse for the summer of 2011 I headed south to begin my new life in Panama.
 Moe and the kids planned to follow a couple of months later, when (hopefully !) there would be somewhere to stay on the island.
 Their plan was to spend the winter months in Panama, returning to Whitehorse in early 2012.

 The house build was completed around May 2012, and Moe and I, and sometimes the kids too, split our time between Canada and Panama.
-Unfortunately, this time-together time-apart took it's toll, and in 2013 Moe and I went our separate ways.
+Unfortunately, this time-together / time-apart lifestyle took it's toll, and in 2013 Moe and I went our separate ways.
 It was a tough time, as the island was something we had dreamed of and created together, but it was the right decision for us both.

 Later that year, while passing through London, I met Vanessa.
-I invited her to come out to Panama, and in July2013 she came to visit the island.
+I invited her to come out to Panama, and in July 2013 she came to visit the island.
 She never went back!!